 How IGCEs work

-IGCSEs are normally taken at age 15/17 at the end of the S5 year of secondary (with the curriculum starting in S4).
+IGCSEs are normally taken at age 15/17 at the end of the S5 year of secondary school (with the curriculum starting in S4).
 Pupils can then opt to take A levels (offered at ISLML and St George’s).
 Students at ISL who take IGCSEs will go on to take the International Baccalaureate.

-Some IGCSE subjects are compulsory – usually English, Maths, Chemistry, Physics and Biology and a language other than English (again at ISLML the choice is French, German, Spanish or Chinese).
+Some IGCSE subjects are compulsory – usually English, Maths, Chemistry, Physics and Biology and a language other than English (at ISLML the choice is French, German, Spanish or Chinese).
 That means if your child is likely to sit the standard seven IGCSEs, they will only have the flexibility to add two additional subjects, usually from the humanities and social sciences.

 IGCSEs are graded both in 9-1 (the system in the UK) and A-G grades (older and recognised IGCSE system).
 Grades 9-4 or A*to -C are passes.
 You can find out more on the grading system here.

 The Advanced level works more like a baccalaureate or diploma, in that it is also the final two years of schooling from ages 16/17 to 18/19 years.

 To take A levels, students must usually have five IGCSE passes, including English, maths, a science, a language and an optional subject.
 Generally, it’s also advised that to take a subject at A level, you should have a fairly good grade at IGCSE level.

 Where it differs from a baccalaureate or diploma, is that students can become more specialised, and take less classical subjects.